Category: NR3 – Administrative Assistant, Research and Program Support

 Start date: Flexible, as soon as possible

-The University of Ottawa Centre for Law, Technology and Society is seeking an inspiring and energetic Administrative Coordination Assistant to provide support to its Director and some projects.
+The University of Ottawa Centre for Law, Technology and Society is seeking an inspiring and energetic Administrative Coordination Assistant to provide support to its core activities, as well as some programs and projects.

 Performing all duties autonomously and proactively, the Assistant will organize meetings, coordinate correspondence and communications, manage schedules, arrange travel, prepare documents and reports, track finances, coordinate administrative processes (including human resources), coordinate events and assigned projects.